Anoromi/kma_parser/README.md

   2. nom - a parsing library used for parsing various strings.
   3. anyhow - a library for unified errors.
   4. serde - a framework for serialization.
-  5. clap - a framework for building a cli app.
+  5. clap - a framework for building cli apps.